 Raw milk farms in New Zealand are heavily regulated and are subject to meeting NZ standards.
-Consumers have peace of mind when buying milk from farmers registered by the Ministry for Primary Industries, as these farmers must be verified, conduct regular testing of their milk, keep sales records and have appropriate labelling on their raw milk products.
+Consumers have peace of mind when buying milk from farmers registered by the Ministry for Primary Industries, as these farmers must be verified, conduct regular testing of their milk, keep sales records and have appropriate labeling on their raw milk products.

 Where can I get raw milk?

 In New Zealand you won’t find raw milk at your local store or supermarket, farmers are only allowed to sell it directly to the public, either from the farm gate or by delivering it to your home.
 Some farms even have an onsite dispensing machine!

 If you are a dairy farmer and are thinking about supplying raw milk we recommend you check out www.villagemilk.co.nz.
 The team at Village Milk works with farmers throughout New Zealand with the aim of selling raw milk to the public.
 They provide advice to farmers who would like to get set up to sell raw milk, and also stock a range of dispensing machines and bottles.

 The team at goodGround are passionate about making our clients’ real estate dreams come true.
 Contact us today to see how we can make your dream a reality.